amanwaoo/amanwaoo/README.md

 ---

 ### :man_technologist: About Me :
-- :telescope: Second-year master's student at NC State University, specializing in Machine Learning and Data Science.
+- :telescope: Second-year master's student at NC State University, specializing in Computer Vision, Machine Learning and Data Science.

-- :seedling: Currently employed as a Research Assistant at Sozzani Lab NCSU under Plant Sciences Initiative (PSI), concentrating on leveraging ML models to improve the accuracy of gene expression data predictions.
+- :seedling: Currently employed as a ML Research Intern at Sozzani Lab NCSU under Plant Sciences Initiative (PSI), concentrating on leveraging ML models to improve the accuracy of gene expression data predictions.

 - :zap: Outside of academic and research commitments, I dedicate my free time to reading tech articles and honing my skills.